gsmartensson/brain_age_prediction_public/README.md

 ## Troubleshooting

-- Occasionally the FSL registration fails (<1% in our experience), causing the predictions from AVRA to be useless.
+- Occasionally the FSL registration fails (<1% in our experience), causing the age prediction to be useless.
 There is currently no tool implemented to catch when this happens.
 The easiest way to screen for this is to browse through the .jpg:s for images that does not show a coronal image.

 - To run FSL:s installer script python 2.x  is required, which is not included in newer versions of Ubuntu for instance.
 If you don't have it installed you can
 ```